I'm still looking for the well, and I've misplaced some pages of the Q sheet.

 Very few of you heard about it.

-It's the um it's it's called the Waxman Markey Climate Change Bill.
+It's called the Waxman-Markey Climate Change Bill.

 It's one of the Obama administration's agenda items implementing a cap and trade limit on tens of thousands of businesses, if not more.

-And we learned today that the first major case of tax fraud in the European Union cap and trade program, these guys they were fraudulently trading and reporting on their trades.
+And we learned today that the first major case of tax fraud in the European Union cap-and-trade program, these guys, they were fraudulently trading and reporting on their trades.

-Uh they were they were not investing in the uh the offsets.
+They were not investing in the offsets.

 They were taking the money instead and buying lavish cars and vacations and so forth.